4.9 Star Rating All-American Pest Control Reviews 1258 Reviews

 hometown hero photo

-There are few spider species that can compete with the reputation of the brown recluse.
+Few spider species can compete with the reputation of the brown recluse.
 It is even rumored that Chuck Norris is afraid of them.
 But, though this reputation is somewhat out of proportion with the threat these spiders actually pose, it is a good idea to deal with brown recluse issues as soon as they appear.
 There is no reason to take chances, especially when there are some practical ways to reduce your chances of getting bit.
 Here are our top 5 brown recluse spider prevention tips.

 1. Shake.
 Shake.
 Shake.
 These spiders like to hide in shoes and clothing.
 It is always a good idea to give your shoes a shake, and even a tap, to be sure that one of these spiders has not chosen this reclusive space as a hiding spot.
 It is also smart to shake clothing or towels before bringing them into contact with your skin.
 Most brown recluse spider bites happen by accidental contact.